Beacroxx/BeaRTOS/README.md

 ## What It Does

-There are three example tasks running:
+There are four example tasks running:

-- Task 1: Says "Task 1" every 3 seconds
+- Task 1: Prints "Task 1" every second
-- Task 2: Says "Task 2" every 2 seconds
+- Task 2: LCD display task that shows:
+  - LCD ID and configuration
+  - CPU frequency
+  - SPI clock speed
+  - Frame time and FPS
+  - Current number of running tasks
-- Task 3: Says "Task 3" and blinks an LED every second
+- Task 3: Prints "Task 3" and toggles an LED every second
+- Task 4: A task that demonstrates task creation and termination:
+  - Creates a new task that displays system diagnostics
+  - Exits after task creation

 The scheduler automatically manages task memory:
 - Tasks are dynamically allocated when created